walnutown/CodingInTheDeep/KnowledgeBase/root.md

       * the main draw back is that a client must understand how the Strategies differ.
 Since clients get exposed to implementation issues the strategy design pattern should be used only when the variation in behavior is relevant to them.
   * Chain of Responsibility
       * consisting of a source of command objects and a series of processing objects.
 Each processing object contains logic that defines the types of command objects that it can handle; the rest are passed to the next processing object in the chain

+##Analyze Algorithms -- (from CLRS)
+* Analyze in a RAM model, which means that instructions are executed one after another, with no concurrent operations.
+* Running time: the numebr of primitive operations or "stpes" executed.
+* Worst case, best case and average case.
+Usually, we use worst case; and sometimes, average case is used (provided that all inputs of a given size are equally likely, we can use a randomized algorithm to achieve this)
+* Order of Growth -- rate of growth of the running time
+  * We're only concerned about the highest-order term (ignore the lower-order terms), and ignote constant coefficient.
+  * e.g. in an^2 + bn + c, we only care about n^2
+* Master Theorem
+  * used to get the running time of recurrence equation
+  *